se-edu/se-book/modeling/modelingBehaviors/useCaseDiagrams/text.md

 <div id="body">

-Use case diagrams model the mapping between features of a system and its user roles
+**Use case diagrams model the mapping between features of a system and its user roles.**

-More…

 </div>